Conorjbr/Oliver-St-John-Gogarty/README.md

 ### Hero Image
-I chose a hero image which is an oil-painting of the website subject which was also painted by another famous artist, William Orpen.
-I felt this gave an artistic and aesthetic effect to the reader on first opening the site and I feel this is a very good portrait.
+I chose a hero image which is an oil-painting of the website subject.
+This was painted by the famous artist, Sir William Orpen.
+I felt this image gives an artistic and aesthetic effect to the reader on first opening the site and I feel this is a very pleasing portrait.
 I also liked the colour contrast with the light grey background.

 Hero Image
 ![Hero Image](assets/images/hero-image.jpg)